 When this happens, one of the first steps will be to 'cleanse' that data.
 In other words, you start as you mean to go on - with high-quality, high-integrity data that is in itself an asset.
 In addition to the number of benefits that come with using an asset management solution, there's an unintended benefit of having all your data 'cleaned'.
 Although this process can take time - depending on the complexity of the data and how much there is of it - it's not a difficult one but it does require focused and dedicated resources.

-When an organization is considering implementing an asset management system, there are two considerations they need to keep in mind:
+When an organisation is considering implementing an asset management system, there are two considerations they need to keep in mind:

 Moving to asset management software is a structured process, and an iterative one.
 It's best done in stages - not all at once - so that any problems can be identified and resolved at the outset rather than further down the track.